WLAN-Pi/developers/github/workflows.md

 They are similar with slight differences.

-The core of the logic for each is in [sbuild-debian-package](github.com/wlan-pi/sbuild-debian-package) maintained by [Daniel Finimundi](https://github.com/danielmundi).
+The core of the build logic for each is in [sbuild-debian-package](github.com/wlan-pi/sbuild-debian-package) maintained by [Daniel Finimundi](https://github.com/danielmundi).

+For the workflow files on GitHub, they are primarily maintained by [Josh Schmelzle](https://github.com/joshschmelzle) and [Jiri Brejcha](https://github.com/jiribrejcha).

 ### Build and Archive Debian Package